 While cities like New York and San Francisco had lower troughs, they’ve steadily improved as cities like Houston and Phoenix have plateaued or given back some of their early gains.
 These plateaus suggest around 20% of Main Street businesses are closing permanently.

 We can get a sense of how “surviving” businesses are doing by taking a look at the number of hours worked per open location.
-For example, retail businesses that are open are operating at levels slightly above pre-pandemic, suggesting survivors have thrived and perhaps taken market share from their still-closed competitors.
+For example, retail operations that are open at levels slightly above pre-pandemic, suggesting survivors have thrived and perhaps taken market share from their still-closed competitors.

 Businesses in the food and drink industry, however, are still below the benchmark.
 This is because restrictions on capacity levels have a larger negative impact on operations, given the nature of those businesses.